TestGorilla LogoTestGorilla Logo

 At which stage of the hiring process should you use screening interview questions?

-We recommended using these screening interview questions after the skills assessment.
-Inviting applicants to complete skills tests first saves time and ensures you only interview candidates with relevant skills, work experience, knowledge, and character traits.
+This not only saves time but also ensures you only interview candidates with relevant skills, knowledge, and character traits.

-Hire top talent using our screening interview questions and skill assessments
+Screen top talent with the right interview questions and talent assessments

 Share